-IDS 499 is an Interdisciplinary Capstone course that allows you to apply what you have learned in your disciplinary courses.
+The Interdisciplinary Capstone course allows you to apply what you have learned in your disciplinary courses.
 In IDS 499 you will learn principles of interdisciplinarity and aquire basic project management skills.
 IDS 499 is an online course that beings at the beginning of the semester and has regular assignments throughout the semester.
 The major assignment for the course will be to complete an approved capstone project that showcases the skills and competencies developed in the interdisciplinary major.

 Students are required to work with a professional mentor who can provide you with guideance and content expertise.
 It is your responsibility to come up with a project, but you should work with your mentor to refine your project plan and proposal.
 Additionally, you will meet twice during the semester with your instructor to discuss issues related to their project.
-At the end of the semester, you will be required to give a professional presentation that outlines the goals, process, and results of your proejct.
+The capstone project should be significant and relevant to your academic and career objectives.
+Students in IDS 499 will be required to demonstrate senior-level proficiency in research, visual communication, writing, and presentation skills.